 The school is governed by a Board of Directors.
 The Board sets the strategy for the school and monitors performance.
 The Board in particular scrutinises pupil performance and attainment; pupil numbers; curriculum development; staffing and resources; communications and relations with the parents; maintenance and development of the premises; all aspects of compliance and health and safety; the school Development Plan and the evolution of the school.

 The Board is chaired by Nick Smedley, one of the Directors of the school, and the other Director active in the school on a day-by-day basis, Jacqueline Logue, is a member of the Board.
-In addition, to provide external scrutiny and challenge, and to bring different perspectives to the work of the Board, membership comprises the school’s founder, Kate Jennings, a co-Director with experience as a Head Teacher in the state sector, Adam Vincent, and one of the Directors from our sister Early Years Centre, Magalie Morgan.
+In addition, to provide external scrutiny and challenge, and to bring different perspectives to the work of the Board, membership comprises the school’s founder, Kate Jennings, a co-Director with experience as an OfSTED inspector, Adam Vincent, and one of the Directors from our sister Early Years Centre, Magalie Morgan.

 The school also has a Parents Network, composed of representatives from every year in the school.
-The Network meets monthly with the school’s Senior Management Team (Nick, Jacqueline and the Head Teacher, Rob Dell), and supports the school in relations with parents, marketing and development, and many aspects of the school’s management, both strategic and operational.
+The Network meets monthly with the school’s Senior Management Team (Nick, Jacqueline, the Head Teacher, Rob Dell and Assistant Head Teacher Ross Stewart), and supports the school in relations with parents, marketing and development, and many aspects of the school’s management, both strategic and operational.
 Once a year the Parents Network meets with the Board to review the achievements of the previous year and to discuss future plans.